Viktor286/rolling-docs/RollingDocs/0_About_Framework.md

 * **Roles:** Abstract definitions of functions within the project (e.g., Developer, QA, PM, Framework Guardian).
 Each role has clearly documented responsibilities (`Description.md`) and processes (`Instructions.md`).
 * **Task Specifications (`TASK_...md`):** The atomic unit of work.
 Each Task is defined in its own markdown file using the template in `Templates/`.
 Key elements include Scope, Acceptance Criteria (AC), and Deliverables.
 Tasks move between `Tasks/Planned/`, `Tasks/Progress/`, and `Tasks/Completed/` folders to indicate status.
 * **Framework Guardian:** A crucial role responsible for maintaining the RollingDocs framework documents themselves.
-Changes to guides, rulebooks, templates, or core project/technical docs require a Task assigned to the Guardian for review and implementation, ensuring process integrity.
+Changes to guides, templates, or core project/technical docs require a Task assigned to the Guardian for review and implementation, ensuring process integrity.
 The Guardian also aids onboarding and suggests framework improvements.
 * **Human-AI Interchangeability:** Enabled by the focus on documented processes.
 If a contributor (human or AI) can understand and follow the `Instructions.md` for a role and interact with the required documents (e.g., read a Task Specification, run commands from `4_Global_Tooling.md`, update Task location), they can fulfill that role.
 This allows leveraging the best contributor for the task, promoting hybrid teams.
 (Analogous to the Dependency Inversion Principle in SOLID).
 * **AI-Specific Instructions (`[AI: ...]`)**: Where necessary for extreme clarity for AI contributors, instructions may be embedded within markdown using the `[AI: ...]` syntax.
 Any AI operating within this framework MUST be bootstrapped (e.g., via an initial `AI_Bootstrap.md` context) to recognize and strictly follow these specific directives.